(Last Updated on : 11-02-2019)

 area since the Mughals.
 However, the term Hindi is also used for most of central Indic dialects to Rajasthan from Bihar.
 The Indo-Aryan Prakrits also gave rise to languages like Gujarati, Assamese, Bengali, Odia, Nepali, Marathi and Punjabi, which are not considered to be Hindi despite being part of the same dialect continuum.

 In the Hindi-speaking areas, the prestige dialect was long Braj Bhasha

 , but this was replaced in the 19th century by Khariboli

 -based Hindustani, commonly known as Urdu.
-This state of affairs continued until the Partition of India in 1947, when Hindustani/Urdu continued as an official language of India and Pakistan but renamed Hindi in India and Urdu in Pakistan.
+This state of affairs continued until the Partition of India in 1947, when Hindustani/ Urdu continued as an official language of India and Pakistan but renamed Hindi in India and Urdu in Pakistan.
 Persian-Arabian vocabulary began to be excised from the official Standard Hindi corpus of India in a bid to make the language more "Indian".
-A return to Hindi poets such as Tulsidas
+A return to Hindi poets

 resulted in what is known as a Sanskritisation of the language.
 Persian words in common parlance were slowly replaced by Sanskrit words, sometimes borrowed wholesale, or in new compounds.
 In contemporary times, there is a continuum of Hindi-Urdu, with heavily-Persianised Urdu at one end and Sanskritised Hindi at the other, although the basic grammar remains identical.
 Most people speak something in the middle, and this is what the term Hindustani is frequently used to mean today.